Meet The Team

 After spending over 20 years as an administrator, program director, and staff therapist in public and private psychiatric hospitals, public community mental health centers, and residential substance abuse programs, Dr. Underwood transitioned to private practice bringing innovative and empirically supported trauma therapy to clients who previously only had options of traditional talk therapy and/or medication management.

 Trained in 2012, she was among the first five clinicians in Collin and Grayson Counties in Texas, to offer Eye Movement Desensitization & Reprocessing (EMDR).
 In 2019, Dr. Underwood, again brought innovative trauma treatment to clients by adding Accelerated Resolution Therapy (ART) to her repertoire of therapeutic approaches.
+In 2023, Dr. Underwood expanded Underwood Counseling & Consultation, PLLC to include an office in Atlanta, Georgia.
+From her Atlanta office, she offers trauma recovery treatment to clients across the state of Georgia.
 Private practice has allowed for the provision of empirically supported mental health treatment without the limitations of corporate parameters and insurance directed care.
 The most enjoyable aspects of working in private practice have been the opportunities to see individuals achieve recovery, experience emotional healing, and develop confidence to pursue their personal goals.

-Today, Dr. Underwood has a team of 12 therapists who provide in-office and telehealth counseling to clients across the states of Texas, Oklahoma, Colorado, Kansas, Alabama, Mississippi, Arkansas, and Georgia.
+Today, Dr. Underwood has a team of therapists who provide in-office and telehealth counseling to clients across the states of Texas, Colorado, Georgia, Alabama, and Mississippi.
 She is committed to teaching therapists who desire to deepen their skill set as well as newly licensed therapists to meet the needs of individuals with complex mental health symptoms.
 While she continues to provide therapy to clients, Dr. Underwood also provides consultation to and collaboration with other organizations to create trauma recovery programs for first responders and veterans.

 What Makes Us Different?